- Purchase the complete Expat Arrivals Malaysia Guide (PDF)

 The country continues to strive to entrench itself as a medical tourism destination, offering affordable and easily accessible healthcare coverage to locals and expats alike.

-Medical facilities in Malaysia
+Public healthcare in Malaysia

 Doctors' consultations are relatively inexpensive and the standards are high; almost all doctors are able to speak English.
 Dentists and other specialists are equally easy to visit and consultation fees are reasonable.

 Although expats have access to Malaysian public hospitals, many still choose to use private facilities.
+Private institutions also offer world-class services at comparatively low prices.

-Medicines and pharmacies in Malaysia
+Pharmacies and medicines in Malaysia

 Malaysia is not short of pharmacies, which can be found in most shopping centres.
-Most pharmacies are well-stocked and some drugs that require a prescription overseas do not require prescriptions in Malaysia.
+Most of these are well-stocked and some drugs that require a prescription overseas do not require prescriptions in Malaysia.
 Others may ask for a local doctor’s prescription note.
 Opening times for pharmacies vary, with some in major cities being open till late.

 Health hazards in Malaysia